Explainer: What we know about Trump's Middle East peace plan

 * Establishing mutually agreed borders.

-* Finding security arrangements to satisfy Israel’s fears of attacks by Palestinians and hostile neighbors.
+* Finding security arrangements to satisfy Israeli fears of attacks by Palestinians and hostile neighbors.

 * The Palestinian demand for statehood in territory - the West Bank, Gaza Strip and East Jerusalem - captured by Israel in the 1967 Middle East War.